Teva or Chacos, which do you choose?

 And then there are the rest and the most of us, the birder peasants.
 Still learning our bird calls and alternate plumages, our migration schedules and vagrant frequencies, we are the most numerous and the least skilled of the birding hierarchy.
 We work the land foremost claimed by the birding nobility, filling their eBird coffers with our reports and chasing down those treasures, those rare sightings, often reported by the knights.
 We're a humble bunch, given our station and reputation, but also determined and fairly content.
 With enough feats of our own, we can break into the rank of knights, just as a tenacious Medieval commoner could distinguish himself in battle--perhaps by differentiating a state first Tennessee Warbler from Warbling Vireo--and earn the knighthood.
 We defer, by and large, to the rules and expectations of our local birding nobility, but there is also a higher power, one to which even the mighty nobles, like the peasant, must bow.
 Only a few mighty or crazy birders dare to resist its mandates.
 If this were Medieval Europe, I would of course be referring to the moral backbone of society, the Church, and not just because it has Cardinals or Prothonotaries.

 For the birding society, who is the moral backbone, with its published code of ethics?
 Who sets the birding standards for noblemen and peasants alike, who looks at lists totals and foresees who shall be saved?
 Who provides common pursuits, common cause, and common culture among all the different, petty, and often bickering fiefs?
 Of course, the birder's church is principally the ABA and the AOU.
 The ABA lists bring rule and order, as well as morals, into the birder's daily enterprises.
 It organizes pilgrimages to the great Holy Lands of the North American birding domain.
 It brings its own commandments, its own tenets and lists that must be completed for ultimate fulfillment, for happiness.
 Birding records committees operating in each state, like birding parishes, disseminate AOU rulings and structures.
 The clever birder aristocrats get some of their people onto these committees or occupy a chair themselves.
 Because they need it the most, peasants place the greatest faith and importance in the ABA and AOU.
 The knights and noblemen have varying adherence.
 Many attempt to forge powerful alliances or working relationships, while others stay more wary--perhaps fueled by their own doctrinal disagreements on species splits or lumps--and see these organizations as threats to their sovereignty.
-Many birders have their complaints with these birder churches, but almost everyone recognizes their importance, and many newer birders, having less faith in their own abilities, look to these organizations with great faith.
+Many birders have their complaints with these birder churches, but almost everyone recognizes their importance and power, while many newer birders, having less faith in their own abilities, look to these organizations with great faith.
 Of course, there are also some heretics who claim to see Goshawks in every urban area that has columbids.

-Here is Caravaggio's rendition of an AOU list reviewer, painted during the great Massacre of 1973
+Here is Caravaggio's rendition of an AOU list reviewer, painted during The Great Massacre of 1973

 The Church and the nobility were not the only governors or social forces in Medieval Times, and likewise the peasants, the common birders, have another outlet.
 As the level of skill and a small surplus of goods and information developed in Medieval Europe, tradesmen started forming protective guilds in more urbanized areas.
 These guilds grew in strength, drawing in dues-paying members and offering special training, protected development, and some shielding from the whims of the capricious birding nobility, who can be withholding of information and support, at times.